FILM IN DEVELOPMENT

 Bon Appetit is an animated mockumentary that flips the human and animal roles.
-A satirical reflection on the countless diets and habits we have to satisfy our appetites.
+It’s a satirical reflection on the countless diets and habits we have to satisfy our appetites.

 Hope you're hungry!

 Home to a wide variety of vendors selling their wares to an assortment of animal customers, the Loon-Taloon Market attracts flocks, swarms, and packs of tourist groups from all around the world every year.
 From the animal's perspective there are different types of humans, a full variety of shapes and flavours to enjoy, nothing goes to waste!
-Some of the animal characters can’t imagine doing it another way while others demand change.
-Then they are other animals that take it a few steps too far the other way.
+Some of the characters can’t imagine doing it another way while others demand change.

 For generations, the Bovine family has carried the tradition of raising and farming Hunk Steaks.